June 20, 2017

 The platform makes it easy to adopt BYOD or to go mobile first, or even to do both at the same time.

-The Kinetic platform enables you to manage any mobile devices, include BYOD personal devices, as if they are extensions of your existing communications systems.
+Mobile-X enables you to manage any mobile devices, include BYOD personal devices, as if they are extensions of your existing communications systems.

 It enables you to simply and easily manage user identities, ensuring that business communications come from the corporate number and personal communications come from the personal number.